cachix/docs.cachix.org/source/faq.rst

        Common reason for derivation hash differences are `described in language anti-patterns <https://nix.dev/anti-patterns/language.html#reproducability-referencing-top-level-directory-with>`_.

-    3. Maybe ``cachix push`` got interrupted and the whole dependency tree is not available from Cachix.
+    2. Maybe ``cachix push`` got interrupted and the whole dependency tree is not available from Cachix.
        In that case push again retry to make sure everything is uploaded.

+    3. If the same store hash is available in https://cache.nixos.org it will count as existing upstream and won't be present in cachix

 Is there a way to cache ``nix-shell``?